Namibia Wildlife Sanctuary

 The dry season runs from May – September, where daytime temperatures are a pleasant 18-25 degrees.
 Night time temperatures plummet, sometimes falling to below freezing.
 Pack warm clothes, lots of layers and a sleeping bag!

 The summer season from October – April consists of hot days, ranging from 25 to over 40 degrees, and cooler nights.
-From November to March, Namibia has its βrainyβ season, being blessed with sporadic rainfall and spectacular thunderstorms.
+From November to March, Namibia has its ‘rainy’ season, being blessed with sporadic rainfall and spectacular thunderstorms.

 Do I get some time off?

-The volunteer schedule is on a two week rotation, to ensure every volunteer gets to experience as many of the activities as possible.
+The volunteer schedule is on a rotational basis, to ensure every volunteer gets to experience as many of the activities as possible.
 Volunteers work from Monday to Friday from around 8am to 5pm, with a short break in the morning and a longer break over lunch.
 On Saturdays, there is a morning activity and a non-work related afternoon activity.
 On Sundays, a small team will participate in morning food prep, and a different team in the afternoon, so you will always have half day off.
 Town trips to Windhoek (a one hour drive) are possible to join on Sundays.

 How much spending money should I bring?